zstoebs/site/content/projects/github-after-dark/index.md

 [Hosting Hugo](https://gohugo.io/hosting-and-deployment/hosting-on-github/)

 Steps to host a Hugo After Dark site on GitHub pages:
-1. Download the quick start code locally from the [After Dark](https://after-dark.habd.as/feature/quick-install/) website.
+1. Download the quick start code locally from the <s>After Dark</s> website.
 2. Run `hugo` to generate website files in `public/`.
 3. Host the generated files in `public/` on the GitHub pages repo, i.e., a repo named [your username].github.io.
 4. Host the source files in the parent directory in a separate repo, with `public/` ignored.